Mitchell Gant: Character biography

-Gant grew up in Clarksville, a small town in rural America and found himself drawn to flight when as a child after seeing a small airplane land at a local gas station in need of fuel.
-With few happy memories of Clarksville, Gant found his way into the United States Air Force, becoming a fighter pilot.
+Gant grew up in Clarkville, a small town in mid-western America.
+He finds himself drawn to flight when, as a child, he sees a small airplane land at a local gas station in need of fuel.
+With few happy memories of Clarkville, Gant finds his way into the United States Air Force, becoming a fighter pilot.

-While flying combat during the Vietnam War, Gant's F-4 Phantom II was shot down by a surface-to-air missile.
-Gant ejected and was immediately captured, apparently by guerrillas.
-The arrival of allied aircraft saves Gant, but also traumatizes him - napalm dropped by one of the aircraft incinerates a young girl travelling with the enemy soldiers.
-The experience left him with post-traumatic stress disorder, causing him to have frequent flashbacks.
-He suffers from a recurring nightmare about himself being a Vietnamese and burning in napalm dropped by US aircraft.
+While flying combat during the Vietnam War, Gant's F-4 Phantom II is shot down by a surface-to-air missile.
+Gant ejects and is immediately captured, apparently by guerrillas.
+The arrival of allied aircraft saves Gant, but also traumatizes him—napalm dropped by one of the aircraft incinerates a young girl traveling with the enemy soldiers.
+The experience leaves him with post-traumatic stress disorder, causing him to have frequent flashbacks.
+He suffers from a recurring nightmare about himself being a Vietnamese and burning in napalm dropped by U.S. aircraft.

-After the war, he leaves the military and is recruited by the CIA and works for some time in a menial job in a Los Angeles pizza restaurant while shadowing a KGB cell.
-Later, he becomes a handyman, a drunk and a hobo.
-Eventually he is re-recruited by the CIA for their Firefox operation, supposedly because of his knowledge of Russian, his combat experience in Vietnam and his knowledge of flying Russian aircraft; he is already fluent in Russian (his mother was Russian) therefore only requires 3 months of training, learning to fly a replica MiG-25 as well as a simulator of the Firefox.
+After the war, he leaves the military and is recruited by the CIA; for some time, he works a menial job in a Los Angeles pizza restaurant while shadowing a KGB cell.
+Later, he becomes a handyman, a drunk, and a hobo.
+Eventually he is re-recruited by the CIA for their Firefox operation, supposedly because of his knowledge of Russian, his combat experience in Vietnam, and his knowledge of flying Russian aircraft.
+His familiarity with the Russian language comes from his mother, who was Russian.
+Because of his background, he only requires three months of training.
+Gant learns to fly a replica MiG-25 as well as a simulator of the Firefox.

-Appearances
+Novels

+Firefox (1977)

 In Firefox, an Anglo-American intelligence scheme inserts Gant into the Soviet Union in order for him to steal one of the two prototypes of a revolutionary fighter plane, the MiG-31, NATO code name "Firefox" (not to be confused with the real MiG-31, a development of the MiG-25).
 After crossing the Soviet Union from Moscow to the airbase where the Firefox is being developed, with the help of various MI6 agents and several false identities; dissident scientists involved in the project create a diversion allowing Gant to steal the plane.
 He then deals with several obstacles and, after dispatching the second prototype in a dogfight, has apparently succeeded in his theft.